johanbissemattsson/debout-pour-les-enfants/src/pages/en/contribution.md

 IBAN SE 6000 0000 0005 2448 2381\
 BIC HANDSESS

 The entire amount will go to the project in Ziguinchor, except charges to the bank and the Website.
-More than 95% of the collected money goes directly to the project in Ziguinchor, Senegal.

 I Kristina Lotén is paying all my expenses, like journeys et cetera, personally.